zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/api-mediation/configuration-extender-passtickets.md

     <summary>Click here for command details about validating an existing PassTicket for ACF2.</summary>

     In your ESM command line interface or other security environment, execute the following commands:
-    1. Issue a `SHOW CLASMAP` command in TSO ACF to verify whether or not the APPL resource is defined in the GSO.
+    1. Issue a `SHOW CLASMAP` command in TSO ACF to verify whether the APPL resource is defined in the GSO.
 Take note of the 3 character type code associated with APPL.
 If APPL does not appear in the `SHOW CLASMAP` listing, run the following commands:

         ```acf2
         SET CONTROL(GSO)